sandipmalii/My-Portfolio/README.md

 ---

-> Thank you for reviewing my portfolio.
+> *Thank you for reviewing my portfolio.
-> **I look forward to potential opportunities and collaborations.**
+> I welcome any opportunity to apply my skills to real-world projects and contribute to high-impact teams.*

 ---